csiu/coursework-stat545/homework/hw02-gapminder-rmd.md

 ![](figure/hw02-unnamed-chunk-14-1.png)

-Here we see that population size tends to increase.
+Here we see that population size tends to increase in the Americas.

 ```r